 Brent Fisse has extensive experience in trade practices and competition law, corporate regulation and e-commerce.
 He has acted for clients in a wide range of industries including information technology, health, telecommunications, energy, transport, motor vehicles, music, metals, retail grocery, financial services, sport, tourism. recruitment and publishing and broadcasting.
 He has also acted for several regulatory agencies.

 Brent became a partner of Gilbert + Tobin in 1995, after acting for the firm for two years as a consultant.
 At Gilbert + Tobin he practised mainly in trade practices and competition law and telecommunications regulation, often for Optus against Telstra in the mid-to-late 1990s.
 With Greg Corrigan of Tankstream Systems, he also developed G+T online trade practices compliance training programs for many leading Australian companies.
 Since retiring from Gilbert + Tobin in 2004, Brent has run his own specialist trade practices advisory practice.
-He also continues to develop online compliance applications with Greg Corrigan and Tankstream Systems.
+He is a consultant to the Asian Development Bank on competition and consumer policy and law reform.